deficollective/defiscan/src/content/protocols/morpho.md

 Morpho is deployed on different chains.
 This review is based on the Ethereum mainnet deployment.

-> Chain score: L
+> Chain score: Low

 ## Upgradeability

 The Morpho (markets) protocol and Morpho Vaults are non-upgradeable.
 No permissions exist in the Morpho protocol that could affect users' funds and unclaimed yield or could otherwise result in non-expected protocol performance.

-On the other hand, Morpho Vaults expose users to critical permissions that could result in the loss of user funds.
-However, control over these permissions is owned by the vault's risk curators and not by Morpho governance, the team or otherwise affiliated entities.
-The Morpho Vault permissions thus do not introduce centralization risk.

 A team multisig, `morpho.eth`, is able to activate a fee switch and enable new LTV tiers and interest rate models.
 These permissions can only affect newly created markets and future yield, with fees enforced in a fixed range.

-⚠️ Note that the `MORPHO` token is upgradeable and mintable by the `morpho.eth` multisig without an Exit Window enforced.
-Since the MORPHO token does not serve a function in the Morpho protocol and Morpho Vaults, not directly and not through governance, this is not included in the assessment here.
+The `morpho.eth` multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or uncontrolled minting can directly impact distributed rewards in the system and thus result in the loss of unclaimed yield.

+⚠️ Note that while not controlled by Morpho governance but the individual risk curators, Morpho Vaults expose users to critical permissions that could result in the loss of user funds.
+Since not controlled in a centralized manner these risks are not included in the scoring here.

-> Upgradeability score: L
+> Upgradeability score: Medium

 ## Autonomy

 Morpho markets are configured with an external price oracle based on which the solvency of a position is established.
-While market creators are free in the price oracle choice, most use Morpho's price oracle factory.
+Market creators are free in the price oracle choice thus delegating responsibility to users instead of central governance.

+That said, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 30% of Morpho markets [(read more)](link).

 This factory makes use of Chainlink price feeds and assumes that these feeds never fail (liveness and valid prices).
-Since Morpho markets are immutable, the price oracle cannot be updated post market creation, a stale Chainlink feed can result in the temporary or permanent freezing of user funds.

-The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
-This dependency thus introduces centralization risk in the Morpho protocol.
+However, since Chainlink price feeds are controlled in a centralized manner, no onchain governance, no Exit Window, no Security Council, the impact of a failure has to be assessed nonetheless.

+An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
+Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the temporary or permanent freezing of funds.
+With a potential impact on more than 30% of Morpho markets, Chainlink is thus assessed as a Medium centralization risk for Morpho.

-> Autonomy score: H
+> Autonomy score: Medium

 ## Exit Window

-The Morpho protocol and Morpho Vaults do not expose centrally controlled permissions with a potential impact of loss of user funds or unclaimed yield.
-Hence, an Exit Window is not required.
+The Morpho protocol exposes critical permissions in the `MORPHO` token that can impact users' unclaimed yield and thus result in a *Medium* Upgradeability risk.
+This risk is not mitigated with an appropriate Exit Window or onchain governance.

-> Exit Window score: L
+> Exit Window score: Medium

 ## Accessibility